International Family Law in Costa Rica ☎️ CPG Legal.

 4. Mixed Cases: Divorce Plus Asset Distribution:

-Some cases combine a personal claim (the divorce) with a real claim (property division).When assets are in Costa Rica, the courts may take jurisdiction for the entire process.
+Some cases combine a personal claim (the divorce) with a real claim (property division).
+When assets are located in Costa Rica, the courts are required to exercise jurisdiction over the property aspects, and frequently will hear the entire process to avoid fragmented litigation.

 5. International Lis Pendens or Parallel Proceedings (Litis Pendencia Internacional)